Bookkeeper33/Calculator_Odin_Project/README.md

 ## Description

-Calculator is going to contain functions for all of the basic math operators you typically find on simple calculators.
+iOS like  Calculator contains functions for all of the basic math operators you typically find on simple calculators.
+Feel free to clone and test the app